Congressional Attack Coming to National Monument Protections, Local Communities and Businesses Outraged

 CHAOS WITHIN MONUMENT PLAN PUTS REGION’S ECONOMY AND LIVELIHOODS AT RISK

 “Grand Staircase-Escalante is a cornerstone of the region’s outdoor economy, sustaining small businesses and rural communities.
-As local guides, we remain committed to protecting this landscape and the people who make their living here,” said Nate Waggoner, Kanab, Utah resident and Board Chair at the Grand Staircase Regional Guides Association, which represents a regional network of outdoor guides who rely on the national monument for their local businesses.
+As local guides, we remain committed to protecting this landscape and the people who make their living here,” said Nate Waggoner, Escalante, Utah resident and Board Chair at the Grand Staircase Regional Guides Association, which represents a regional network of outdoor guides who rely on the national monument for their local businesses.

 “Overturning the Grand Staircase-Escalante management plan through the Congressional Review Act puts local livelihoods at risk and ignores the voices of those who depend on a stable, well-managed monument.
 Guides and outfitters require clear-cut management to run safe operations, promote our businesses, and support local jobs.
 We have spent countless hours collaborating with land managers to develop a plan that preserves recreational opportunities and employment for future generations.
 Rescinding this plan negates years of hard work and public exchange,” said Waggoner.